Joseph and Mary, Picked by God

 Have you ever wondered why God allowed you to be born to your parents and not someone else?
 Or maybe why you were born in the state or country that you were born in?
-The truth is that God is in control of everything and always does everything for a reason.
+The truth is that God is in control of everything and has a reason for what he does.
 In this lesson we hope to show this spiritual truth and give better insight into the fact that God really is in control.

 Prophesies about the birth of Jesus Christ:

 1) Jesus’ birth would be a miraculous birth (Genesis 3:15)